James St Online Recipe Book

 Tracey's Farmhouse Kitchen Online

 Join Tracey from Tracey’s Farmhouse Kitchen via Zoom for an easy-to-follow and interactive cooking class where you’ll make some family favourite recipes.
 You’ll be able to ask questions as you go along and will receive the recipe as soon as you register to give you plenty of time to get the ingredients.
 The classes will be recorded so you can rewatch as often as you like.
+You can also order Tracey’s Farmhouse Kitchen food hampers for an authentic taste of County Down.

 Drinks & Cocktails